maswiebe/maswiebe.github.io/assets/cook_replication.md

 The lynchings estimate for the South (-0.075) is similar to the average effect from the full sample (-0.058).
 But there's no estimate at all for the Midwest and Northeast, since there were zero lynchings in those regions.
 The estimate for the Mid-Atlantic is huge with two stars, 200x bigger than the South estimate.
-But this is almost certainly a [Type M](https://cran.r-project.org/web/packages/retrodesign/vignettes/Intro_To_retrodesign.html) error, as the lynching rate for the Mid-Atlantic is 3% of the average.
+But this is almost certainly a [Type M](https://cran.r-project.org/web/packages/retrodesign/vignettes/Intro_To_retrodesign.html) error (an overestimate of the true effect), as the lynching rate for the Mid-Atlantic is 3% of the average.

-For the riots estimates, with only 5 riots in the dataset, it's no surprise that there's no estimate for the Midwest, Northeast, or West regions (which had zero riots in this data).
-The effect size is similar for the South and Mid-Atlantic, perhaps indicating a more homogeneous effect of riots on patenting.
+With only 5 riots in the dataset, it's no surprise that there's no estimate for the Midwest, Northeast, or West regions (which had zero riots in this data).
+The effect size is somewhat similar for the South and Mid-Atlantic, perhaps indicating a more homogeneous effect of riots on patenting.

 For segregation laws, the Table 7, Column 1 estimate is -0.1.
 The effects for the South and West are in the ballpark, at -0.19 and -0.16.
 But the effects for the Midwest and Mid-Atlantic are positive, massive, and have three stars!
 But statistical significance doesn't mean anything here, because the data is noisy.